lune-lang/prelude/DOC.md

 ```
 :: int -> string -> string
 ```
-Pad a string with whitespace until it reaches the given length.
+Pad a string with spaces till it reaches the given length.
 ```
 padLeft 5 "xyz"  --> "  xyz"
 padRight 5 "xyz" --> "xyz  "